awsdocs/amazon-sns-developer-guide/doc_source/deploy-event-search-analytics-pipeline.md

 For more information about transforming events and about configuring event buffering, event compression, and event encryption, see [Creating an Amazon Kinesis Data Firehose Delivery Stream](https://docs.aws.amazon.com/firehose/latest/dev/basic-create.html) in the *Amazon Kinesis Data Firehose Developer Guide*\.

-For more information about filtering events, see [Amazon SNS Subscription Filter Policies](sns-subscription-filter-policies.md) in this guide\.
+For more information about filtering events, see [Amazon SNS subscription filter policies](sns-subscription-filter-policies.md) in this guide\.

 1. Sign in to the [AWS Lambda console](https://console.aws.amazon.com/lambda/)\.